yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Common/Weston.rst

 Terminate all Weston clients before exiting Weston.
 If you have invoked Weston from the serial console, exit Weston by pressing Ctrl-C.

-If Weston was started automatically by the init system then it can be stopped
+If Weston was started automatically by the display manager then it can be stopped with:
-with:

 .. code-block:: console

-   # systemctl stop weston
+   # systemctl stop emptty

 It is also possible to invoke Weston from the native console, exit Weston by pressing Ctrl-Alt-Backspace.